 It’s All About the Scar

-The appearance of the scar from a tummy tuck is a concern for all women who are considering this operation.
+The appearance of the scar from a tummy tuck is a concern for all women who are considering a tummy tuck.
 And there are two components to the scar: its appearance and its placement.

-Scar appearance is not something that we can totally control.
+Scar appearance is not something that we can control.
 Things like skin type, sun exposure, and a patient’s genetic predisposition to scarring are the things we can’t change.
 But we have found that the use of silicone strips that compress the scars during the healing process can be very beneficial.
-We now use them on everyone and they have really helped the appearance of these scars.
+We now use them on everyone, and they have helped the appearance of these scars.

 The placement of the scar is something that I have a lot more control over.
-My main objective is to try and place the scar in a position where it will be covered by a bathing suit bottom.
+My main objective is to try and place the scar in a position where a bathing suit bottom will cover it.
 To help with this, I ask my tummy tuck patients to bring a bathing suit bottom to the surgery center the day of surgery so that I can mark my scar to be covered by the bathing suit.
 But no string bikinis, please!

-I will confess to being a little slower than some to catch on to this, but I have almost totally eliminated the use of drains in my tummy tucks.
+I will confess to being a little slower than some to catch on to this, but I have almost eliminated the use of drains in my tummy tucks.
 Again, this requires some modifications of the technique, but if one is willing to make these modifications, the drains aren’t necessary.
-I suspect that the majority of Knoxville surgeons are still using drains for this procedure.
-But I have seen fewer seromas by modifying the way I do the operation without drains than I was seeing in patients when I was using drains.
+The majority of Knoxville surgeons keep using drains for this procedure.
+Still, I have seen fewer seromas by modifying the way I do the operation without drains than I was seeing in patients when I was using drains.

 This means that the scar will go around onto the back, frequently about 2/3 to 3/4 of the way around the torso.
-However, this does not really extend the recovery process and can make a big difference to the outcome.
-(There are some people who only need liposuction of the love handles without skin excision, and this can be done as well.)
+However, this does not extend the recovery process and can make a big difference to the outcome.
+(Some people only need liposuction of the love handles without skin excision, and this can be done as well.)

 If you would like to learn more about tummy tuck options at my Knoxville, TN, practice, please contact us or call (865) 450-9253.